MIPI

 1. Power connection issue

-2. Connection line issue
+2. Connection issue

 3. System startup issue

-Screen Distortion Issue
+Screen Artifact Issue

 1. Signal interference